mkenny10/RNA_seq/MasterNotes.md

 - MINLEN:75 , which removed any reads of less than 75 bases

 # Post-Trimming FastQC
 We again used FastQC to analyze the quality of the reads, this time on the files generated from sequence trimming.
-The same code was used as above.
+The same code was used as above in the initial FastQC section.

 See the attached WTA2_1.trPE.fastqc.html file for reference.